stacksmith/xilinx-makefile/README.md

-A minimal makefile for Xilinx projects.
+A minimal makefile for Xilinx projects using ISE

 See article at: http://www.fpgarelated.com/showarticle/786.php